1. A Light to the Gentiles

 About fifty years later, Paul was on his first missionary journey hundreds of miles northeast of Jewish territory.
 In Pisidian Antioch, he and Barnabas said Isaiah's light to the Gentiles phrase was why they were preaching about the Jewish Messiah to a Gentile audience far from Jerusalem.
 As Paul and Barnabas quoted Isaiah's light to the Gentiles, they said, "The Lord commanded us."

-To be sure, today, we almost never use the word "Gentile" in everyday speech.
+To be sure, today, we almost never use the word "Gentile" in everyday speech today.
 So, would that mean light to the Gentiles has almost no relevance to us today?
 Hardly.
-To First- Century Jews, "Gentiles" meant every other ethnic group on the planet.
+To First-Century Jews, "Gentiles" meant every other ethnic group on the planet.
 Furthermore, while some Gentiles lived in or at least close to Israel, most lived far away.
-Getting the light to those Gentiles meant crossing geographic, cultural ,and language barriers.
+Getting the light to those Gentiles meant crossing geographic, cultural, and language barriers.

 Light to the Gentiles thus clearly speaks about world evangelism.
 Indeed, to further emphasize that light to the Gentiles is something different from evangelizing people just like us who live near us, Paul and Barnabas added the "ends of the earth" phrase used by Jesus just before His Ascension (Acts 1:8).
-Light to the Gentiles thus pushes us to make "ends-of-the-earth" evangelism as equally important as near-neighbor evangelism.
+To be light to the Gentiles should thus push us to make "ends-of-the-earth" evangelism as equally important as near-neighbor evangelism.

 Referring to the contrast between darkness and light signals that Christianity is more than just another religious option.
 The clear implication is that no matter how "good" or "spiritual" people may seem, those without Jesus are in darkness.